davemehr/pnp-modern-search/docs/scenarios/page-with-filters.md

-# Scenario 3: Build a page with filters
+# Build a page with filters

 !!! note
     The PnP Modern Search Web Parts must be deployed to your App Catalog and activated on your site.
 See the [installation documentation](../installation.md) for details.